- About us

 We switched over from the end-to-end to the contextual menu.
 Using an end-to-end menu for all screens with the same options is a mistake.
 Each screen should have its own set of relevant functions.

-All usage scenarios constructed
+All usage scenarios were constructed.

-All icons scrutinized
+All icons were scrutinized.